 This lesser-known Greek Island features one of the most incredible beach views, perched thousands of feet overlooking an old shipwreck.
 Zakynthos has beautiful beaches, cliffside views, local cuisine, and plenty of options for fun activities all over the island.

-Best for: unique beaches, local food, nightlife, activities.
+Best for: unique beaches, boat trips, nightlife, activities.

 Not good for: families.
 Though there are parts of the island that allow for more family-friendly options, I’d recommend checking out Paros instead.